Floor Flow® Level 1 Teacher Training

-If you do choose to become a teacher of Floor Flow®, you’re joining an international network of knowledgeable and fun instructors.
+If you do choose to become a teacher of Floor Flow®, you’re joining an international network of knowledgeable and innovative instructors.
 You gain the ability to teach a class called FLOOR FLOW® and have access to closed discussion groups.
 Additionally, you’ll be granted early access to various Flow Movement® events, be featured on the Flow Movement website as a recommended instructor, receive social media promotion to boost your classes and workshops, and be provided the use of branding materials.
 Because we're invested in the growth of our certified and licensed instructors, you’ll receive monthly continuing education and exclusive playlists.

 There are three tiers of certification/accreditation for Floor Flow*:

-Tier 3 - Flow Pro: Flow Pro’s are paid assistants for the Floor Flow trainings and will eventually conduct their own Floor Flow trainings.
-These individuals are hand chosen graduates of the Level 1 and Level 2 Floor Flow Teacher Trainings who have teaching expertise, professionalism, movement skills, technical knowledge, and charisma.
+Tier 3 - Flow Pro: Flow Pro: Flow Pro’s are paid assistants for the Floor Flow trainings and will eventually conduct their own Floor Flow trainings.
+These individuals are hand chosen graduates of the Level 1 and Level 2 Floor Flow Teacher Trainings who have demonstrated teaching expertise, professionalism, movement skills, technical knowledge, and charisma.

-*More information on licensing can be found HERE.
+Additional information on licensing can be found HERE.